lizziewilliams09/Physics-BSc-Coding-Exercises/SIRS Epidemic Model Simulation/README.md

 ## **3. Graphs**

-All graphs are produced from the `DATAFILES/makes_all_the_graphs.py` script.
+All graphs are produced from the `DATAFILES/makes all the graphs.py` script.

-1. **GoL Histogram of Equilibration Times**

-   * Reads `GoLpart2data.txt`.
-   * Histogram shows distribution of the number of steps required for random GoL grids to reach equilibrium.
-This distribution typically shows a peak at short equilibration times, reflecting rapid convergence to stable/oscillating states.
-   * Color-coded by bin height.

-2. **GoL Velocity of Centre of Mass of Glider**

-   * Reads `GoLpart3data.txt`.
-   * Scatter plot of x/y centre-of-mass over time.
-   * Velocity calculated using linear regression over a selected step range.

-3. **SIRS Colour Plot of Average Number of Infected Sites**
+1. **SIRS Colour Plot of Average Number of Infected Sites**

    * Reads `SIRSpart3data.txt`.
    * Heatmap in `p1-p3` plane, shows **average fraction of infected sites** for each parameter combination.

-4. **SIRS Variance of Number of Infected Sites Along a Cut**
+2. **SIRS Variance of Number of Infected Sites Along a Cut**

    * Reads `SIRSpart4data.txt`.
    * Plot of variance vs `p1` at fixed `p2 = p3 = 0.5`.
 Peaks in the variance indicate regions of parameter space with strong fluctuations, associated with cyclic waves of infection.
    * Includes error bars (red) from bootstrap analysis.

-5. **SIRS Finding the Immunity Fraction to Prevent Spread**
+3. **SIRS Finding the Immunity Fraction to Prevent Spread**

    * Reads `SIRSpart5data.txt`.
    * Plot shows **average fraction of infected sites** vs **immune fraction**.
-   * Used to identify minimum immunity fraction for disease prevention.
+   * Used to identify the minimum immunity fraction for disease prevention.